 Once you’ve gotten a few cartilage piercings done, you might be struggling to figure out where your next piercing should be placed.
 Looking for the newest addition to your cartilage party?
 Check out the flat piercing.

 Located in the flat area of cartilage below the upper rim of the ear (the helix) and the flap of cartilage where the rook is located, the flat piercing provides a large area for unique piercing placement.
 It looks fantastic on its own or combined with other cartilage piercings, like the forward helix or auricle.

-However, cartilage heals differently than other fleshier areas.
+However, the flat piercing, like other cartilage piercings, is not an easy piercing to get.
+Cartilage heals differently than other fleshier areas.
 Blood flow is an essential part of healing, and since cartilage is avascular, it takes a long time to heal.
-Additionally, the low blood flow makes cartilage susceptible to infection.

 Before you get a flat piercing, you need to understand how cartilage heals and make sure that you are able to commit to the entire healing process.
 Here’s everything you need to know.